Enum ExternalDeviceFrameSource.DeviceOriginType

 Device origin type.

-Session origin is used to set the transform reference point in the SessionOrigin center mode, and to transform the camera-origin pair simultaneously in other center modes.
+session origin is used to set the transform reference point in SessionOrigin center mode, and is also used to transform the camera-origin pair simultaneously in other center modes.
 If your SDK is designed based on the Unity XR framework, you will be familiar with XR.CoreUtils.XROrigin.
-Origin is similar to XR.CoreUtils.XROrigin, with the render camera as its child node.
-Users can move the origin in the scene without losing the local motion relationship defined by the camera-origin pair.
-EasyAR will use the camera-origin pair to handle the target center mode, which is especially useful when running Mega, as Mega defines the real-world coordinate system of the entire Earth, and the camera-origin pair typically defines the VIO coordinate system relative to a starting point.
+Origin is analogous to XR.CoreUtils.XROrigin, where the rendering camera is its child node.
+Users can move the origin within the scene without losing the local motion relationship defined by the camera-origin pair.
+EasyAR utilizes the camera-origin pair to handle target center mode, which is particularly useful when running Mega, as Mega defines the real-world coordinate system for the entire Earth, while the camera-origin pair typically defines the VIO coordinate system relative to a starting point.

 protected enum ExternalDeviceFrameSource.DeviceOriginType